GAIA-X4PLC-AAD/gx-credentials/README.md

           path: package.json
 ```

-Then run the following command (Assuming you have already built the image using `docker-compose build`):
+Then run the following command (Assuming you have already built the image using `docker compose build`):

-`docker-compose watch`
+`docker compose watch`